aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-crm/oneclick-pdf-document-generator/_index.md

 #### Configuring Web Page

 - Download the source code for website.
 - Copy on server.
-(Recommended under inetpub)
+(Recommended under inetpub).
 - Open IIS.
-(On server where you intent to deploy website, accessible from CRM server)
+(On server where you intent to deploy website, accessible from CRM server).
 - Create a new Website.
 - Choose physical path and configure website.
 - Browse to check if it is accessible.